Context

 Threats

-- Googlebot wasting crawl budget on duplicate pages and query params
+- Googlebot wasted crawl budget on duplicate parameterized pages.

-- Dynamic routes without canonical mapping confused search engines
+- Dynamic routes lacked canonical logic, confusing search engines.

-- Critical resources blocked by misconfigured robots.txt and caching layers
+- Critical assets were blocked by misconfigured caching + robots rules.

 Approach

-- Used **Google Search Console API** + **BigQuery** to monitor crawl frequency and log anomalies automatically
+- Used Search Console API + BigQuery to monitor crawl stats; anomalies pinged Slack.

 Outcome